 We get asked this question all the time.
 What is the difference between taking a ski course and taking ski school or lessons?

 Phil Smith Director of Snoworks Ski Courses explains.

 So you’re thinking about taking some kind of instruction, group lessons within a ski school, private instruction, ski guiding, joining a hosting programme or booking onto a ski course.
 So how do you begin to make sense of all that’s on offer?

 To begin with it’s useful to look at the difference between instruction and coaching then that will help you to understand what it is you need.
 A Ski Course or lessons with a Ski School.

 In most sports the person giving the instructing normally has a title such as a coach or an instructor.
 Coaches and Instructors do different jobs.
 There are also different qualifications for the two.
 But an instructor can coach and a coach can instruct.
 So it’s more about the process rather than the qualification or title.

 In a nutshell instruction is short and generally specific.
-It’s about doing a task now.
 Coaching is about taking a journey, it’s a longer process.
-So often coaching and instructing are associated with the client and what they need.

 SKI SCHOOLS & SKI COURSES